Autodesk Inventor vs Solidworks

 If you let the maintenance/subscription lapse, these benefits are not available.

-Autodesk also offer additional subscription benefits such as:
+Autodesk also offers additional subscription benefits such as:

-Autodesk offer a Subscription licencing model, where you buy a licence for a fixed term (e.g. 1 year) at a much lower price than a Perpetual Licence.
-You can get licences in Standalone and Network, Pro rate new Desktop Subscription licences to align to an existing licence/s expiry date and are always receiving subscription benefits.
+Autodesk offers a Subscription licensing model, where you buy a license for a fixed term (e.g. 1 year) at a much lower price than a Perpetual Licence.
+You can get licenses in Standalone and Network, Pro rate new Desktop Subscription licenses to align to an existing license/s expiry date and are always receiving subscription benefits.

-Being a flexible licencing model, you can scale up or down and have the choice to renew your Subscription, stop and let the subscription expire or change licencing and buy a higher or lower level subscription.
+Being a flexible licensing model, you can scale up or down and have the choice to renew your Subscription, stop and let the subscription expire or change licensing and buy a higher or lower level subscription.

-As a Subscription is a term based licence it can also be claimed as an operating expense and should be 100% tax deductible, however, you should speak to your accountant for tax advice rather than taking my advice.
+As a Subscription is a term-based license it can also be claimed as an operating expense and should be 100% tax-deductible, however, you should speak to your accountant for tax advice rather than taking my advice.